remarkjs/remark-contributors/README.md

 ### Output

-This will add a "Contributors" section to your document if one is not already present.
-If one is present, a list of contributors will be added to that section.
+This will add a `Contributors` section to your document if one is not already present and you set [`appendIfMissing`](#options.appendIfMissing) to `true` in the options.
+If such section already is present, a list of contributors will be added to that section.

 For example, the following input markdown: